doguz2509/robotframework_practitest/README.md

-# robotframework_practitest
+# Introduction
-Wrapper for allow smooth robotFW reporting to PractiTest
+Robot Framework wrapper for report to PractiTest